JJTofflemire/registration-service/README.md

 # Signal Registration-Service Installation Guide

+- For compatibility with Signal-Server v9.81.0, this repo forked an older version of `registration-service` (`5c0b4162a633564771851b2bddb160f929d50c79`)

 - While this doesn't need to be ran in an EC2 instance, it will simplify nginx configuration

+  - Note: the docker container is still broken for some reason

   - Because of this, the easiest deployment is [in a docker container](https://github.com/JJTofflemire/Signal-Docker/tree/main/registration-service) in EC2 with nginx set up for both Signal-Server and registration-service